exosphere-project/exosphere/docs/adr/governance-model.md

 | 6.
 Corporate Adoption                     |         |     |      |           |    |
 | 7.
 Overhead and Bureaucracy               |         |     |      |           |    |

 Score each model for all criteria on a scale of 1 (poor fit) to 5 (excellent fit), based on your research and understanding of its rules, processes, customs, track record, and examplar projects.
 Remember that this is a subjective process, and it's okay if different people have different opinions.
 The goal is to facilitate discussion and guide your decision-making process.

 ### Scoring Scale

 - **1 (Poor Fit)**: Does not meet this criterion at all or does so very poorly
-- **2 (Below Average Fit)**: Somewhat meets this criterion, but there are significant shortcomings
+- **2 (Below Average Fit)**: Somewhat meets this criterion, with significant shortcomings
-- **3 (Average Fit)**: Meets this criterion to an acceptable degree, but there may be some shortcomings
+- **3 (Average Fit)**: Meets this criterion to an acceptable degree, with some shortcomings
 - **4 (Above Average Fit)**: Meets this criterion well, with only minor shortcomings
-- **5 (Excellent Fit)**: Meets this criterion exceptionally well.
+- **5 (Excellent Fit)**: Meets this criterion exceptionally well

 ### Scoring Guidelines

 **1. Builds Consensus:** Decision-making processes, conflict resolution mechanisms, structures for facilitating discussion and building agreement among stakeholders

 **2. Responsiveness to Community Needs:** Mechanisms for gathering and responding to community feedback, flexibility and adaptability to changing needs and circumstances

 **3. Contributor Recruitment and Retention:** Outreach strategies, onboarding processes, incentives, acknowledgment, rewards, mentorship programs and other mechanisms for supporting member growth and advancement

 **4. Security and Trustworthiness:** Security policies and procedures, mechanisms for ensuring the quality and reliability of the product

 **5. Licensing:** Compatibility with the project's current license (BSD-3 Clause), any onerous relicensing requirements

-**6. Corporate Adoption:** Permissive license (with possible patent grant), mechanisms for corporate involvement (like sponsorship or partnership opportunities), track record of successful corporate adoption.
+**6. Corporate Adoption:** Permissive license (with possible patent grant), mechanisms for corporate involvement (like sponsorship or partnership opportunities), track record of successful corporate adoption

 **7. Overhead and Bureaucracy:** Administrative requirements, reporting processes, code hosting & CI/CD requirements, and any other bureaucratic elements that could add complexity or slow down the project